Er1ch-Mu3ller/Er1ch-Mu3ller/README.md

 </div>

 ## Projects
-- Install and configure Wazuh
+- <a href="https://erich-mueller-cs-docs.gitbook.io/project-install-and-configure-wazuh/">Install and configure Wazuh</a>
-- Install and Configure Passbolt
+- <a href="https://erich-mueller-cs-docs.gitbook.io/project-install-and-configure-passbolt/">Install and Configure Passbolt